emanuelpina/emanuelpina.pt/content/posts/nextcloud-18-installation-on-ubuntu.md

     # Remove X-Powered-By, which is an information leak
     fastcgi_hide_header X-Powered-By;

+    # Add .mjs as a file extension for javascript
+    # Either include it in the default mime.types list
+    # or include you can include that list explicitly and add the file extension
+    # only for Nextcloud like below:
+    include mime.types;
+    types {
+        text/javascript js mjs;
+    }

     # Specify how to handle directories -- specifying `/index.php$request_uri`
     # here as the fallback means that Nginx always exhibits the desired behaviour